mroam/deepLearnAlg/README.md

 ## Dependencies
+* [numpy](www.numpy.org) includes (we want!) scipy.org and matplotlib.
-* [Anaconda](www.anaconda.com) Python Data-Science platform: supposedly manages the installation of the things like tensorflow, python, numpy, scipy, and matplotlib.
+* [Anaconda](www.anaconda.com) Python Data-Science platform and package manager: supposedly manages the installation of the things like tensorflow, python, numpy, scipy, and matplotlib.
 * [TensorFlow!](www.tensorflow.org/install/install_mac)
 * ?? [homebrew](http://brew.sh) Software package manager/updater, for mac.
 Is one way to get our other dependencies including numpy and scipy, but maybe Anaconda is taking care of these dependencies for us?
 Homebrew seems necessary for installing all of gym.openai.com onto a mac.
-* [numpy](www.numpy.org) includes (we want!) scipy.org and matplotlib.
 * pip package manager, used by Anaconda to install tensorflow.
 [Wikipedia re pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) says most distributions of python include pip.
 If it is not installed...."

 ## Tutorials
+* Courses 1, 2, and 3 by Stanford Professor [Andrew Ng](www.coursera.org/specializations/deep-learning)
 * [Udemy online course](http://www.udemy.com/deeplearning) $10 for "Deep Learning A-Z" has pre-requisites including
    * [numpy stack](https://www.udemy.com/deep-learning-prerequisites-the-numpy-stack-in-python/) .
 See [our notes](https://github.com/mroam/deepLearnAlg/blob/master/numpyStackTutorial.md)
    * https://www.udemy.com/data-science-linear-regression-in-python/